 Everything you see on the surface is how we often see a marketplace app.
-Everything under the ground is what makes the app tick.
-And it takes time and tech skills to develop all of that.
+Everything under the ground is what makes the customer-facing app tick.
+And this underground chunk of platform development takes time and tech skills to develop.

 Step #1: Build the boring block

-The boring block is a back end with an admin interface.
+The boring block of marketplace application development is a back end with an admin interface.
 That’s where your app logic will reside, that’s where smart algorithms matching buyers and sellers will run; that’s the magical core engine of your marketplace app.

-And the admin interface lets your employees manage the whole process from start to finish: from the moment an order is placed to a transaction to a service/product review.
+And the admin panel lets your employees manage the whole process from start to finish: from the moment an order is placed to a transaction to a service/product review.